freon4dsl/Freon-documentation/docu-content/020_Tutorial/020_Creating_your_DSL/+page.md

 ```

 In the github project (todo link) we have provided an example topic model.
 When you open the editor, select TODO as model and have a browse.
 Yes, we know.
 It works, but it doesn't look great.
-In a few step we will learn how to
+In a few steps we will learn how to
 make the model in the editor look a bit decent.

-// todo: first make a .edit file for this unit!!!
+But first we are going to define the second model unit, the
+description of the flow between the pages.

 ## The _FlowDescription_ model unit